skip to main contentskip to main menuskip to footer Universität Bielefeld Play Search

 Our contribution to the project (Lead: Bielefeld University (Germany))

 One of NEOLAiA’s 3 key NEOLAiA Pillars (NP2) is focused on Diversity and Inclusion (D&I), a cross-sectional dimension that will be embedded in various activities throughout the whole alliance.
 This will require an active advisory role from this WP in enabling internal and societal awareness on topics of D&I such as best practices and barriers to participation, in particular by under-represented groups in the regions where the alliance is present.
-NEOLAiA’s vision for an inclusive European University starts at its campuses, permeating into its surrounding communities in a step-by-step approach aiming at:
+NEOLAiA’s vision for an inclusive European University starts at its campuses, permeating into its surrounding communities in a step-by-step approach.

 • Aligning and setting in motion within the alliance a set of common D&I values and principles based on European directives, by establishing a common framework (Task 3.1 NEOcharter);